 The L-R injection level affects how much of the processed L-R signal (after the 4 bands are recombined) is fed to the demultiplexor which recreates the original left and right channels.
 If this control is set at 0dB then full processed spatial energy is demultiplexed with the L+R mono signal.
 At the other end of the scale setting the control to OFF will inject zero energy into the demultiplexor leaving only the original L+R mono signal which after demultipexing leaves only a mono signal.
 Try it and see.
-You will notice that you can achieve quite a lot with this control.
-By processing the L-R to increase the stereo effect and then reducing the maximum level with the injection control we can create a consistent amount of stereo enhancement.
+You will notice that you can achieve quite a lot with this control and it is quite important when we consider multi-path.
+Unlike other processors we can use this control to control our maximum level of L-R energy in the stereo subcarrier.
+By processing the L-R to increase the stereo effect and then reducing the maximum level with the injection control we can create a consistent amount of stereo enhancement but with less level in the subcarrier which results in less multi-path.